 Events supported under this program have a strong tourism focus that demonstrate the potential to promote Wangaratta and surrounds as an ideal tourism destination and aligns with the strategies of the Rural City of Wangaratta.
 The Tourism Sponsorship Program is aimed at those tourism events that have demonstrated a strong success rate and steady growth over the past years.

-Successful applications under this stream will demonstrate that their event can;
+Successful applications under this stream will demonstrate that their event can.

 Continue to grow or establish innovate activities as part of the event.